Honeymoon in Thailand - 12 Days

 After breakfast at your hotel, it's time to meet your guide at the hotel to start a fun day of sightseeing.
 The tour starts at The Grand Palace—the most important and impressive royal palace in Thailand.
 Your guide will show you the site's many different palaces, which are used for different occasions including the Funeral Palace, the Reception Palace, the Throne Hall, the Coronation Hall, the Royal Guest House, and of course the mysterious Emerald Buddha, the most revered Buddha image in Thailand.

 From here, you'll continue to Wat Po, one of the oldest temples in Bangkok.
-In fact, Wat Po is home of the famous 149 foot (45 m) reclining Buddha as well as being the original school of traditional Thai massage.
-Appropriate dress is required (or can be rented on site).
+In fact, Wat Po is home to the famous 149 foot (45 m) reclining Buddha as well as being the original school of traditional Thai massage.
+Appropriate dress is required (or can be rented onsite).

 In the late afternoon, you'll have some time to rest at your hotel before taking a dinner cruise.
 Supanniga Cruise is the latest venture from the same team that brought Supanniga Eating Room to Bangkok—one of the top table restaurants in the city.
 Combining three exquisite elements of Thai culture—authentic food, genuine hospitality, and the majestic view of the Chao Phraya River—Supanniga Cruise provides a remarkable experience on the famous historical river, unmatched by any other company.